 3. Memory aids

-Ever had a great idea in the middle of the night, or even in the middle of a meeting and forgot it before you had a chance to write it down?
+Ever had a great idea in the middle of the night, or even in the middle of a meeting and forgotten it before you had a chance to write it down?
 Switch on your portable voice recorder and make an audio note, so you’ll never forget your brilliant idea.
 This is just one of the ways that audio recorders can be used as memory aids, especially when you don’t have time to write things down.
 You can also use these devices when you need to go hands-free, as many are voice-activated.

 4. Dictating letters and memos